mikamimh/AI-Risk/README.md

 ### Flat format (`.csv`, `.parquet`, single-sheet `.xlsx`/`.xls`)

 A single table with all variables.
 Excel exports with one worksheet, including default sheet names such as `Planilha1`, are handled as flat datasets.
 Must include a `morte_30d` or `Death` column for the outcome.

+Format selection rule:
+- `.csv` and `.parquet` are always treated as flat datasets.
+- `.xlsx`/`.xls` with exactly one worksheet is treated as a flat dataset, regardless of the sheet name.
+- `.xlsx`/`.xls` with multiple worksheets is treated as a multi-sheet source and must include `Preoperative`, `Pre-Echocardiogram`, and `Postoperative`.

+For flat Excel, the app reads cell values, not visual formatting.
+Symbols stored as text (for example `<=`, `>=`, `≤`, `≥`, `³`, `μ`, accented text) are preserved better than in many CSV exports; icons, colors, conditional-formatting arrows, and inserted images are not interpreted as data.

 **Accepted `Death` / `morte_30d` column values** — the canonical timing-based format is preferred, but boolean-style labels are also accepted as a fallback: